yzyii/luashitacast/DO_NOT_DELETE.md

 ### v1.2.3

-- PLD - Prevent Chivalry from swapping gear at all to ensure TP is not lost on usage.
+- PLD - Prevent Chivalry from swapping gear at all to ensure TP is not lost on usage
-- RDM/BLM - Fix Master Caster Bracelet usage on stat insensitive debuffs.
+- RDM/BLM - Fix Master Caster Bracelet usage on stat insensitive debuffs

 ### v1.2.4